gsat-technology/s3-website-route53-cors/README.md

 - A Route53 hosted zone is required

 Setup
-- edit s3-website.sh to edit variables at start of script (see comments in script)
+- edit `s3-website.sh` to edit variables at start of script (see comments in script)
 - To find `ROUTE_53_HOSTED_ZONE_ID` go to http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region and find table under the _Amazon Simple Storage Service Website Endpoints_ section
-- Edit index.html and change `map.data.loadGeoJson('http://<datasource-bucket/sample.geojson');` so that the domain is as per your value in `S3_BUCKET_2` in s3-websites.sh
+- Edit index.html and change `map.data.loadGeoJson('http://<datasource-bucket/sample.geojson');` so that the domain is as per your value in `S3_BUCKET_2` in `s3-websites.sh`

 #### Create
 ```bash
 ./s3-websites.sh create
 ```
+After create, public facing S3-hosted websites should be accessible over the internet and display a nice map with some geojson.

 #### Teardown
 ```bash